ogiovannilima/ogiovannilima/README.md

 - Developer currently working with ReactJS, Nodejs and Graphql.

+> Developer ReactJS at E-commerce and Health Companies.
+Currently on Dasa client, being part of the Front-end team using ReactJS.
-> Experience as a .NET backend developer, I worked on ViaVarejo's DevOps and Developer Experience team using Kubernetes, Docker, Jenkins, Github Actions, Kotlin, ReactJS, enabling automations for developers saving time and scalability with productivity tools.
+I worked on ViaVarejo client, as part of DevOps and Developer experience team, using Kubernetes, Docker, Jenkins, Github Actions, ReactJS and NodeJS.
-Maintaining team productivity even during a black friday period.

 💼  [Linkedin](https://www.linkedin.com/in/giovannilimaa//)